dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 1. A second *StorageClass* for the second cluster has to be created, pointing to the same heketi

 !!!
-Tip "Why do we need to update the first *StorageClass*"?
+Tip "Why do we need to update the first *StorageClass*?"
     By default, when no cluster UUID is specified, heketi serves volume creation requests from any cluster currently registered to it.
     In order to request a volume from specific cluster you have to supply the cluster's UUID to heketi.
 The first *StorageClass* has no UUID specified so far.